intro2r/intro2r/unit2/labs.md

 ### 4. Use this data frame:

  a.
-Display the first element of the first column
+Display the first element of the first column.

  b.
-Display the entire first row
+Display the entire first row.

  c.
-Display the entire 2nd column without its name
+Display the entire 2nd column without its name.

  d.
-Display the 2-5th rows and the 3-4th columns
+Display the 2-5th rows and the 3-4th columns.

  e.
-Display `$Score` column values that are more than 7
+Display `$Score` column values that are more than 7.

  f.
-Display `$Score` column values for where column `$Generosity` is greater than 0.2
+Display `$Score` column values for where column `$Generosity` is greater than 0.2.

  g.
-Make a boxplot of Perception of corruption for which GDP is greater than 1.3
+Make a boxplot of 'Perception of corruption' for which GDP is greater than 1.3.
+Make the boxes green.

  h.
-Remove the 3rd row of data
+Remove the 3rd row of data.

  i.
 Plot a histogram of Social support.
+Change the number of breaks in the histogram to 10.